Saint Louis University School of Law

-The Saint Louis University School of Law (also known as SLU Law) is the law school affiliated with Saint Louis University, a private Jesuit research university in Saint Louis, Missouri.
+The Saint Louis University School of Law (also known as SLU Law) is the law school affiliated with Saint Louis University, a private Jesuit research university in St. Louis, Missouri.
 The school has been American Bar Association approved since 1924 and is a member of the Association of American Law Schools.

 History

 The Law School was initially founded by Richard Aylett Buckner, a Kentucky district judge, and was opened in 1843, making it the first law school to open west of the Mississippi River.
 The original law school closed at some point after Buckner died in 1847.
 The school was re-established in 1908 in the Midtown neighborhood on the corner of Leffingwell Avenue and Locust Street.
 In its 1908 re-establishment, the law school accepted its first female law students.
-In August 2013, the school moved to its current location, Scott Hall, a new facility at 100 North Tucker Boulevard in Downtown Saint Louis.
+In August 2013, the school moved to its current location, Scott Hall, a new facility at 100 North Tucker Boulevard in Downtown St. Louis.